 To craft individually-tailored battle suits that enhances the user’s own personal abilities and talents, that was Edram’s initial goal — but given the fact that the team had not been assembled yet, he had to scale down his ambitions and procure a single, unified series of five first generation suits, which he nicknamed the “Nightingale Series.”

-Edram takes pride in all of his creations, but he is aware that the suits and weapons he designs
+Edram takes pride in all of his creations, but he is aware that the suits and weapons he designs lack a soul and a fighting spirit of their own, which is what their wielders provide.
+It is what brings life to them, it is what brings them whole.

 LEAH SUTHERLAND

 Leah is Gestalt’s guardian angel, the soft voice that guides the team during their missions.
-Exley has kept her under his wing for most of her career and trusts her enough to let her call the shots when possible — something that’s rather unheard of in the past.
+Exley has kept her under his wing for most of her career and trusts her enough to let her call the shots when needed — something that’s rather unheard of in the past.

 JAMES EXLEY